lmveiga/companion-app-lol/README.md

 # Companion App for League of Legends

-In order for the app to function it is required to go into Riot Games Developer website and generate an API Token.
-After you generate it, replace gradle.properties RiotAPIKey variable.
+The app requires an Riot API Token in order to work.
+You can get one in the website linked below.
+You should place the API Token in gradle.properties file, replacing the RiotAPIKey variable.

 https://developer.riotgames.com/apis